PetroIvaniuk/llms-tools/README.md

 - [High-Resolution Video Synthesis with Latent Diffusion Models](https://research.nvidia.com/labs/toronto-ai/VideoLDM/) - Latent Diffusion Models (LDMs) enable high-quality image synthesis while avoiding excessive compute demands by training a diffusion model in a compressed lower-dimensional latent space, by NVIDIA

 ## 3D
+- [cadwithai](https://www.cadwithai.com/) - a tool that allows users to create and edit CAD models using an AI chatbot to enhance efficiency and creativity in design work
 - [Meshy](https://www.meshy.ai/) - create stunning 3D models with AI
 - [Generative 3D API Toolkit](https://www.shutterstock.com/discover/generative-ai-3d) - generate 3D models, materials, and HDRIs at the speed of your imagination.
 Supercharge your 3D workflow with our groundbreaking Gen3D toolkit from Shutterstock powered by NVIDIA
 - [Stable Fast 3D](https://stability.ai/news/introducing-stable-fast-3d) - generates high-quality 3D assets from a single image in just 0.5 seconds